 Governing Laws for Trusts in the UK

-- The duties and powers of trustees
+- The duties, powers, and obligations of trustees

-- The rights of beneficiaries
+- The rights of beneficiaries to information and to hold trustees accountable

-- The administration of trust assets
+- The administration and investment of trust assets

 Role of the Trustee